Results Registry

 OutcomePending theoretical development and pre-registration.

-ControlNull hypothesis: CKM angles are arbitrary constants set by early universe symmetry breaking with no information-theoretic structure.
-Null result would constrain the framework's universality claim — optimization operates at cosmological scales but not at flavor gate parameter level.
+ControlNull hypothesis: CKM angles are arbitrary constants set by early-universe symmetry breaking with no information-theoretic structure.
+A null result would constrain the framework's universality claim.

 Next StepsDerive the information-theoretic cost function from the framework's pre-geometric substrate mechanism.
 Calculate predicted CKM angle values.
 Compare against PDG precision measurements.
 Pre-register before publication.